 Curettage and electrodesiccation.
 During this procedure, the cancer is removed with a sharp, spoon-shaped instrument called a curette.
 The area can then be treated with electrodesiccation, which uses an electric current to control bleeding and destroy any remaining cancer cells.
 Many patients have a flat, pale scar from this procedure.

 Cryosurgery.
-Cryosurgery (also called cryotherapy or cryoablation) uses liquid nitrogen to freeze and destroy cells.
+Cryosurgery, which is also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cells.
 The skin will later blister and slough off.
 This procedure will sometimes leave a pale scar.
 More than one freezing may be needed.

 Learn more about cancer surgery .

 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
 This substance remains in the cancerous cells longer than the healthy cells.
 A laser is then directed at the lesion to destroy the cancerous cells that have absorbed the light-sensitive substance.

 Treatment may cause a rash, dry or red skin, or it may change the color of the skin.
 Other side effects from radiation therapy may include fatigue, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy .

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 A patient may receive one drug at a time or combinations of different drugs at the same time.
-Commonly used drugs for epidemic Kaposi sarcoma are liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelebine (Navelbine).
+Common drugs used for epidemic Kaposi sarcoma include liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelbine (Navelbine).